yyppsk/Loyal-Coin-Blockchain-Loyalty-Reward-System/README.md

 <div align="center">
   <img src="https://raw.githubusercontent.com/yyppsk/Loyal-Coin-Blockchain-Loyalty-Reward-System/master/Untitled%20(1).png?token=GHSAT0AAAAAACCVWBA4RTDW4SGGAZZJAP2QZHE6QJA" alt="Project Screenshot" width="400">
 </div>
-**LoyalCoin Blockchain Loyalty Rewards System**, is a groundbreaking solution that leverages blockchain technology to transform the way businesses engage with their customers and stakeholders.
+LoyalCoin Blockchain Loyalty Rewards System is a groundbreaking solution that leverages blockchain technology to transform the way businesses engage with their customers and stakeholders.
 This repository contains the source code and documentation for the project.
 This project has 3 Dashboards fully dedicated to A super admin (The owner of smart contracts and Coins), Brands that enroll on it to sell their services, and Common Users.

 ## Table of Contents
 - [About](#about)